 The recently updated Implementation Plan lays out the NGOM SSC mission statement, goals, short- and mid-term objectives, and logic models for achieving these milestones.

-- Strategic placement and development of SET sites to address current gaps
+- Strategic installation of SET sites to address current gaps

-- Improved outreach and communication of sea level rise science and issues at a community and local level
+- Improved outreach and communication of sea-level rise science and issues at the local and community level

 - Socioeconomic analysis of the cost of not adapting to planning for sea-level rise and economic valuation of threatened resources